iDesign FAQ Dallas

 What is iDesign?

 iDesign is the latest technology to perform LASIK.
-It is 25 times more precise in measuring eye prescription for your LASIK treatment than current methods used to measure glasses or contacts.
+It is 25 times more precise in measuring eye prescription for your LASIK eye surgery than current methods used to measure glasses or contacts.
 It provides 5x more resolution* than Customvue LASIK.
 It was FDA approved in May 2015.
-According to our vendor, LaserCare Eye Center was the first private practice in the DFW metroplex to get this technology.
+According to our vendor, LaserCare Eye Center was the first Dallas LASIK Center to get this technology.

 What is the difference between iLASIK and iDesign?

 Modern LASIK is performed with 2 lasers, a Femtosecond laser to create the LASIK flap and an Excimer laser to treat the cornea.
 When these 2 lasers are used together, the procedure is sometimes called an iLASIK procedure.

 iDesign is a type of Custom LASIK using the latest technology to measure your eye’s prescription and offers an Excimer laser treatment that is super precise.